 Work off your morning meal at The Adventure Park at Virginia Aquarium, an outdoor tree climbing course designed for all skill levels and ages.
 Maneuver through the treetops along a series of platforms, zip lines, and cabled bridges to get a bird’s eye view of coastal Virginia.
 While it might seem slightly daunting, you don’t have to be an expert to work your way through the canopy course; there are fifteen different color-coded trails of increasing difficulty to ensure you stay within your comfort level.

 Before leaving the beach and traveling homeward, grab lunch at Commonwealth Brewing Company.
 The brewery hosts a local food truck every day, rotating between fare like barbecue and southern favorites to German, Asian, and Mexican cuisine.
 Pair your lunch with one of the brewery’s artisanal beers, which lean towards hop forward Belgian Lagers and wild barrel-aged brews.
-If weather permits, snag a seat outside and enjoy your lunch in the outdoor Biergarten, savoring the final few minutes of your 72-hour getaway to Virginia Beach.
+If weather permits, snag a seat outside and enjoy your lunch in the outdoor Biergarten, savoring the final few minutes of your weekend getaway to Virginia Beach.